WorldUkrainian city to relocate schools to metro stations

 Since Russia invaded Ukraine in February 2022, more than 10,000 civilians, including over 560 children, have been killed, according to the UN.
 More than 18,500 people have been injured.
 The actual numbers could be much higher, as it is hard to verify the deaths in the conflict zones.

-To keep the children safe and educated, the city has created new schools in the subway and old tunnels.
+The Ukrainian city has created new schools in the subway and old tunnels for children’s safety and education.
 They are more secure and quiet than the regular schools, which are too risky to use.

 Elmira attends a metro school in Kharkiv, a city under war.
 She travels by bus from her old school to the station, where her classroom has windows that mute the outside noise.
-“We don’t hear the bangs here,” she said to CNN.
+“We don’t hear the bangs here,” Elmira told CNN.
 She loves her country and its nature, which she believes provoked Russia’s attack.
 She longs for her father, who is on the front lines.

 The challenges and hopes of Kharkiv’s metro schools

-The city is also building a new underground school, which will look like a bunker.
-It will span about a football field, and house 450 students.
-It will have lighting, noise insulation, and ventilation.
-It will open in March.
+The city is also building a new underground school that will look like a bunker.
+It will span about a football field and house 450 students.
+It will have lighting, noise insulation, and ventilation and open in March.

-“The lungs must breathe as they do in the fresh air, it’s very important,” Terekhov said of the school’s future students.
+“The lungs must breathe as they do in the fresh air; it’s essential,” Terekhov said of the school’s future students.

 The resilience and growth of Kharkiv’s children

-In the metro station, a psychologist is now part of the staff, an essential pillar of war-time teaching.
+A psychologist is now part of the staff at the metro station, an essential pillar of wartime teaching.

-“Children have survived explosions, experienced difficult moments, and the death of relatives; it is very difficult for them,” Elmira’s teacher Rudakova told CNN between classes.
+“Children have survived explosions, experienced difficult moments, and the death of relatives; it is tough for them,” Elmira’s teacher Rudakova told CNN between classes.

-She noticed a big change in her students when they came back to classes last September.
+She noticed a big change in her students when they returned to classes last September.

-“They looked like grown-ups who had gone through hardships,” she said.
+“They looked like grown-ups who had endured hardships,” she said.

-Play is central to the syllabus, Rudakova said, as they try to make learning as enjoyable as possible.
+Rudakova said play is central to the syllabus, as they try to make learning enjoyable.

-The teachers are careful about topics that could upset their students.
-In classes where children have lost their fathers, they avoid mentioning dads, Rudakova told CNN.
+Rudakova told CNN that teachers are careful about topics that could upset their students.
+They avoid mentioning dads in classes where children have lost their fathers.

 Related Articles